Constitution

 Section II: The Appointments Committee

-Subsection A: The Appointments Committee shall consist of the Vice-President of SGA and four members of the Association who are not members of the Assembly to be elected conjointly with the Executive Board in accordance with the elections bylaws.
+Subsection A: The Appointments Committee shall consist of the Vice-President of SGA and four members of SGA who are not members of the Assembly to be elected conjointly with the Executive Board in accordance with the elections bylaws.

 Subsection B: The Vice-President shall be responsible for the Committee’s report to the Representative Council and for the Committee’s agenda.